orbbec/opdk/README.md

 ros2 topic echo /visual_slam/tracking/odometry
 ```

+8. If you get an error such as Unable to locate package ros-humble-isaac-ros-nitros when running the Installation Instructions

+You can find help at the [Isaac Apt Repository](https://nvidia-isaac-ros.github.io/getting_started/isaac_apt_repository.html).

-8. OrbbecSDK log storage and analysis
+9. OrbbecSDK log storage and analysis

 Modify `OrbbecSDKConfig_v2.0.xml` in the OrbbecSDK_ROS2 package and change FileLogLevel to 0